Valentine’s Day: 7 Alternative Things to Do

 5. If you want to get closer to nature, stroll down the Kew Gardens, where celebration of the Orchid 2016 returns for a second year, this time with a colourful carnival theme.
 A series of displays, talks and films will help you learn more about the diversity of Brazil’s environments.
 Read about it here.

 6. For something more cultural, go to watch the new version of the most well known love story of all times, Romeo and Juliet, at London’s biggest arts festival – Vault Festival 2016.
 This version by Serious Mischief is said to surprise audience at every turn.
 Show takes place in the Forge space, which might be tricky to find since its entrance is in a graffiti tunnel under Waterloo.
-Read more about it here.

 7. Valentine’s Masked Ball at the Bootleg Club is another way to spend Valentine’s Day, suited for those most sophisticated party-goers.
 An evening of celebratory dinner and various entertainment in an elegant ballroom sparkling with glitz and glamour, where all the guests are asked to hide their identities under eye-masks until midnight.
-If it sounds like your kind of fun, find out more about it here.

 Now that you have a choice of where to go, what’s left for you to do is to find your perfect outfit, and we can help you with that too!
 Browse your date night dress in our online store.
 And have a very happy Valentine’s Day!